New bill would require Americans to vote in elections or face penalty - NewsBreak

 The Civic Duty to Vote Act was introduced to the House of Representatives on Monday.
 The bill is written by Rep. John Larson (CT-1).

 The bill’s goal is to require each eligible citizen to appear to vote in each regularly scheduled general election for federal office.
-To be an eligible citizen, a person has to be registered to vote for an upcoming election.Nearly 400 shark fins found at Texas restaurant, officials say
+To be an eligible citizen, a person has to be registered to vote for an upcoming election.abc27 to host Pennsylvania Democratic Primary Senate Debate

 If any eligible citizen is found to have not voted in the general election, a $20 civil money penalty will be assessed to these individuals.